BENEATH THE SPIN • ERIC L. WATTREE

 But this CD is not just a walk down memory lane for we old fogies.
 Ms. Edmond is also extremely contemporary, so "A Glance at Destiny" will also serve as an excellent primer for those who simply love beautiful music but don't really understand what jazz is all about.
 If you happen to be one of those people, pick up this CD and broaden your horizons.
 Be schooled by one of your own.
 Ms. Edmond is of the hip hop generation, so she understands and appreciates hip hop as well, but jazz just happens to be her thing.

 And one more word to the jazz purists.
-This is not one of those take-off CDs where you have studio musicians doing their interpretation of what jazz is suppose to sound like.
+This is not one of those take-off CDs where you have studio musicians doing their interpretation of what jazz is SUPPOSE to sound like.
 This is the real deal.
-Rita's accompanied by Ricky Woodard on tenor sax, Nolan shaheed on trumpet, Z. Sean Johnson on flute, Greg Poree and Jaques Lasure on guitar, Llew Matthews (Nancy Wilson's keyboard player) and Joel Scott on piano, james Leary and Edwin Livingston on bass, and the illustrious Albert "Tootie" Heath of the world renowned Heath brothers on drums.
+Rita's accompanied by Ricky Woodard on tenor sax, Nolan Shaheed on trumpet, Z. Sean Johnson on flute, Greg Poree and Jaques Lasure on guitar, Llew Matthews (Nancy Wilson's keyboard player) and Joel Scott on piano, James Leary and Edwin Livingston on bass, and the illustrious Albert "Tootie" Heath of the world renowned Heath brothers on drums.
 You don't get no more legit than that.

 Tootie Heath's presence on this CD alone should say it all.
-He and his brothers, Jimmy and Percy Heath, are of the bluest of jazz blood.
+He and his brothers, Jimmy and Percy Heath, are of the bluest of the blue bloods of jazz.
 They are as much a part of the jazz aristocracy as Miles Davis and John Coltrane.

 Finally, I mentioned that Ms. Edmond's excellence also represents a political statement, and nothing is more representative of that fact than her rendition of "Here's to Life."
-Rita Edmond is a relatively young woman, she's probably young enough to be my daughter.
-But the artistry, passion, and sensitivity that she brings to that tune is of a bygone era.
+Rita Edmond is a relatively young woman, but the artistry, passion, and sensitivity that she brings to that tune is of a bygone era.
 You simply don't find the kind of Sarah Vaughan-like artistry that she brought to that tune today.
 It left me feeling like the hand of a higher power has to be involved in what she does.

-I'm not very big on metaphysics, so while my common sense tells me that Rita wasn't even born during the struggles of the 60's, my stubborn heart says, "Don't be a fool, Eric.
+I'm not very big on metaphysics, so while my common sense tells me that Rita wasn't even born when many of these tunes were written, my stubborn heart says, "Don't be a fool, Eric.
 Listen to that woman!
 She's been here before - case closed."
 I'm feeling a little silly, but the more I listen to Rita sing, the closer I come to caving in to that argument.
-So I say again, Ms.Edmond's rendition of "Here's to Life" is THE most passionate and heart wrenching performance that I have ever heard by ANYONE, doing any song - ever:
+So I say again, Ms.Edmond's rendition of "Here's to Life" is THE most passionate and heart wrenching performance that I have ever heard by ANYONE, doing any song - EVER: